Radio Free Dixie

-Radio Free Dixie was a radio program broadcast from Cuba by American Civil Rights Leader Robert F. Williams in the early 1960s that advocated for racial equality.
+Radio Free Dixie was a radio program broadcast from Cuba by American civil rights leader Robert F. Williams in the early 1960s that advocated for racial equality.
 It called on black Americans to rise up against what Williams saw as an inherently racist system.
 The radio program featured music, political conversation, and storytelling.

+History

-Robert Williams's Early Activism
+Robert Williams

 Robert Williams was born on February 26, 1925, in Union County, Monroe, North Carolina.
 Growing up in Monroe, Williams faced the extremes of southern racism.
 One documentation from a 1939 Monroe newspaper reported a Ku Klux Klan rally with a potential 5,000 attending members.
 During these trying times, Williams was inspired by his headstrong relatives.
 His uncle Charlie Williams and grandmother Ellen Williams were known in town for putting their foot down for what they believed in.
 Individuals like these propelled Williams to be involved in his community.

 Throughout William's life he became deeply involved with advocating for the black community.
 In 1953, he became president of the Monroe chapter of the NAACP.
 In 1959, he launched The Crusader weekly newspaper, a newspaper for black America.

 Eventually, after years of activism, Williams and his family were exiled to Havana, Cuba, after heated disputes with the government.
 At that point, Williams was considered to be a radical black nationalist.